riok/mapperly/docs/docs/02-configuration/06-user-implemented-methods.md

 }
 ```

-Whenever Mapperly needs a mapping from `DateTime` to `DateOnly` inside the `DtoMapper` implementation, it will use the provided implementation.
+Whenever Mapperly needs a mapping from `DateTime` to `DateOnly` inside the `CarMapper` implementation, it will use the provided implementation.